Electric Vehicles – a disruptive technology is becoming increasingly established

 Today, the automotive industry and governments have successfully addressed many issues associated with the advent of electric vehicles.
 Limited range, high investments compared to non-EV cars and concerns about the charging infrastructure are amongst the biggest barriers to switch.
 Manufacturers of electric motors for hybrid and electric vehicles are facing, for example, increasing pressure to develop smaller, more efficient high-power density motors that can support and replace the tractive power previously supplied by the internal combustion engine (ICE) – and can do so cost-effectively.
 For instance, a study by the DoE in 2012 into mass adoption requirements for EVs and HEBVs forecast that power density has to double and the cost of manufacture in electric motors must come down by 88% (source: DoE, US Department of Energy) in order to make this technology commercially viable.

 Various challenges come with power density increases on this scale, where substantial downsizing is the goal and where thermal management can play a crucial role.
 So, how can advanced electrical insulation systems based on high-performance polymers such as VICTREX™ PEEK in a thin film format called APTIV™ films address these challenges?
 And how can they contribute to a viable and cost-effective solution without compromising performance and reliability?
-Possible answers will soon be explored by James Bonnett
+Possible answers will be explored in this blog article.

 © Victrex plc.
 2018.
 All rights reserved.